Vegetarianism - following a vegetarian type of diet

 - Fruitarian - a person who lives on fruit

 This doesn't taste exactly like the real thing but it is pretty good.

-2 Tablespoons No or Low Sodium beef broth or stock
+2 Tablespoons No or Low Sodium vegetable broth or stock

 1 Tablespoon red wine vinegar